celo-org/docs/blog/03-05-2023-how-to-write-a-multi-signatures-contract-on-celo-using-hardhat-part-2-2/how-to-write-a-multi-signatures-contract-on-celo-using-hardhat-part-2-2.md

 })
 ```

-It should now look like this:
+Please make sure the text looks like this:

 ![Build test file](./images/build_test_file_part1.png)

-Now that we have some test, we can run them using the following command:
+Now that we have some tests, we can run them using the following command:

 ```bash
 npx hardhat test
 ```

 Doing so, we should have our first error!
-Like this:
+It should look something like this:

 ![First error](./images/npx_hardhat_test_part1.png)